He’d locked the keys inside his truck – parked at the gate, which the guard had just unlocked, and now, it blocked access between Iran and Pakistan.

 Nuskhi was drying out.

 We’d missed a downpour.
-The roadside was swamped by large puddles, muddy water around houses, shops and cigarette stalls, causing donkey-carts to circle round.
+Large puddles, muddy water around houses, shops and cigarette stalls swamped the roadside, causing donkey-carts to circle round.

 When we stopped at a tea stall, a crowd of 40 or 50 males gathered to look at us and to admire the truck.